bcdev/beam-third-party/jrc-fapar/src/main/resources/Readme_MGVI_Beam.txt

 Changelog
 ---------

+Changes from version 2.1 to 2.2
+- Necessary code modifications in order to make to output product more compliant with "official" MERIS Level 2 products.
+This has required the following changes:
+  - The raw datatype of the FAPAR band has been set from uint16 to uint8
+  - Parameters "no-data value" and "valid pixel expression" of the FAPAR band have been set
+  - Scaling factor of the FAPAR band has been set from 1/250 to 1/254
+  - Scaling offset of the FAPAR band has been set to -1/254
+  - Marked "cloud over land" pixels not detected through MGVI processing.
+  - Computed anysotropic normalization and atmospheric rectification on pixels corresponding to bright surfaces.
+  - The maximum value of one of the parameters determining whether a pixel corresponds to a bright surface has been set from 1.25\rho_{681} to 1.3\rho_{681}.

+Changes from version 2.0 to 2.1

+- Necessary code modifications and file additions (module.xml) to accomodate the structure of Beam 4.1.
+This version CANNOT be used on earlier versions of BEAM-VISAT.
+- The processor can work either with plain MERIS data or with AMORGOS data output, carrying the extra bands CorrectedLatitude and CorrectedLongitude.

 Changes from version 1.0 to version 2.0:

 - Fapar Processor 2.0 can write the output in HDF5 as well as BEAM-DIMAP
 - A Help directory is provided that enable the user to find more information about the processor directly from BEAM VISAT Help menu.
 - Output bands reflectances and rectified reflectances are set as sprectal bands and can be viewed using the spectrum tool.
 Bands can be viewed all together but it is also possible to view only some bands by selecting them in the spectrum tool.
 - Fapar Processor 2.0 uses the processor API as of BEAM 3.1 and thus can not be run with BEAM VISAT previous versions

-Changes from version 2.0 to 2.1

-- Necessary code modifications and file additions (module.xml) to accomodate the structure of Beam 4.1.
-This version CANNOT be used on earlier versions of BEAM-VISAT.
-- The processor can work either with plain MERIS data or with AMORGOS data output, carrying the extra bands CorrectedLatitude and CorrectedLongitude.

 Warranties and copyright information
 ------------------------------------